 How Does EMDR Work?

 While no one knows exactly how or why EMDR works in the brain, there is evidence that reinforces its usefulness.
 For some reason, these eye movements are able to dampen the feelings associated with emotionally charged memories or trauma.
 This has shown positive signs in people who suffer from abusive relationships and PTSD.
-As it so happens, PTSD is one of the most common root causes of addiction and more treatment centers are investing in treating a patient’s co-occurring disorder than ever before.
+As it so happens, PTSD is 1 of the most common root causes of addiction, and more treatment centers are investing in treating a patient’s co-occurring disorder than ever before.
 The popular belief is to treat one’s addiction at the root cause to not only help them recover but to prevent them from relapse down the road.

 When going into EMDR therapy, there is no medication involved.
 It is done completely through the use of visual stimulation.
 This is a positive for people who may not take well to medication or are at high risk for abusing another substance after going through detox.
 While there is equipment that has been specially designed for the use of this therapy, many therapists still use a pen.
 There is no strict evidence that one method is better than the other and it seems to be a case of personal preference.

 While this therapy may seem simple, it is not something that should be attempted at home.
-Proper use of this treatment means talking with the patient and bringing up their past, traumatic memories.
+Proper use of this treatment means talking with the patient and bringing up their past traumatic memories.
 Not only is this a painful process, but it can trigger intense feelings and erratic behavior as they relive those moments.
 Not knowing what you’re doing in this treatment can lead to someone relapsing or worse.
-Therefore, it is important yo see the right sources and medical professionals who are able to do this safely.
+Therefore, it is important to see the right sources and medical professionals who are able to do this safely.
 EMDR is becoming more common place in treatment facilities offering holistic and alternative treatments.